tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 **Platforms**: Windows Mobile/CE<br>

 ###PluginFile
-Specifies location of the plug-in file (a .DLL on the device), which facilitates mapping between RhoElements modules. **Not applicable to the Enterprise Tablet**.<br>
+Specifies location of the plug-in file (a .DLL on the device), which facilitates mapping between the application modules. **Not applicable to the Enterprise Tablet**.<br>

 **Configuration Identifier**:
 PLUGINFILE<br>